 You are here

-Anthony S. Fauci, M.D., Director, National Institute of Allergy and Infectious Diseases, Jack Whitescarver, Ph.D., Director, NIH Office of AIDS Research, and Francis S. Collins, M.D., Ph.D., Director, NIH
+Anthony S. Fauci, M.D., Director, National Institute of Allergy and Infectious Diseases, Jack Whitescarver, Ph.D., Director, NIH Office of AIDS Research, Francis S. Collins, M.D., Ph.D., NIH Director

 NIAID conducts and supports research — at NIH, throughout the United States, and worldwide — to study the causes of infectious and immune-mediated diseases, and to develop better means of preventing, diagnosing and treating these illnesses.
 News releases, fact sheets and other NIAID-related materials are available on the NIAID Web site at http://www.niaid.nih.gov.